ArasayRB/business-api/README.md

 application up and running.

 Things you may want to cover:
-This is an JSON API small example in develop of how you can create an API RESTfull.
+This is an small example developed to show how you can create an API JSON RESTful since begining.

--Until now this API allow access to routes:
+-Until now this API Endpoints:

-POST /signup 	Signup
+* POST /signup 	Signup
-POST /auth/login 	Login
+* POST /auth/login 	Login
-GET /auth/logout 	Logout
+* GET /auth/logout 	Logout
-GET /todos 	List all todos
+* GET /busines 	List all busines
-POST /todos 	Create a new todo
+* POST /busines 	Create a new busine
-GET /todos/:id 	Get a todo
+* GET /busines/:id 	Get a busine
-PUT /todos/:id 	Update a todo
+* PUT /busines/:id 	Update a busine
-DELETE /todos/:id 	Delete a todo and its items
+* DELETE /busines/:id 	Delete a busine and its services
-GET /todos/:id/items 	Get a todo item
+* GET /busines/:id/services 	Get a busine service
-PUT /todos/:id/items 	Update a todo item
+* PUT /busines/:id/services 	Update a busine service
-DELETE /todos/:id/items 	Delete a todo item
+* DELETE /busines/:id/services 	Delete a busine service

 * Ruby version: 6.1.4